IMPROVING THE MANAGEMENT OF OIL PALM LANDSCAPES ACROSS ASIA, AFRICA AND LATIN AMERICA

-- Construct integrated models and scenarios of change: Develop conceptual models of palm oil landscapes that merge social and economic perspectives using participatory group modelling, and construct scenarios of possible futures explicitly addressing different management and policy options.
+Developing models of palm oil landscapes that merge social and economic perspectives using ‘participatory group modelling’, and building future scenarios that cover different management and policy options.

-- Engaging institutions for change: Link science to practice by embedding research in policy dialogues and decision making processes on management and regulatory frameworks at regional, national and sub-national scales.
+Linking science to practice by embedding research in policy dialogues and decision making processes.

 The project has created a large consortium of partners.
 These range from ETH Zurich, to local universities such as Bogor University, Javeriana University, and practitioners such as CIFOR, CIRAD, WWF Colombia, WWF Cameroon and LHI working jointly on the project.